cantaloupe-project/cantaloupe/README.md

 (https://medusa-project.github.io/cantaloupe/)**

 This is a very-quick-start guide.
-The user manual at the website above is the primary source of documentation.
+The user manual at the website above is the primary source of documentation, containing additional information about Servlet container and Docker setup.

 ## Requirements